 (Abstract)

-“Research” and “publishing” have always been closely related, but are currently undergoing changes.
-Informed by technological and cultural developments, their practices and their definitions are debated.
+“Research” and “publishing” have always been closely related but are currently undergoing changes.
+Informed by technological and cultural developments, their practices and definitions are being debated.
 For new forms of interdisciplinary and artistic research, there is a corresponding need for new forms of publishing that go beyond the traditional academic textbook.

-At Willem de Kooning Academy (WdKA), a cross-departmental Hybrid Publishing lab for art and design research publications develops new, experimental forms of artistic research publications in print and digital.
+WdKA Hybrid Publishing, a cross-departmental lab for art and design research publications at Willem de Kooning Academy, develops new, experimental forms of artistic research publications for print and digital media.
 The plan is to extend hybrid publishing to the multidisciplinary research practice in the Rotterdam Arts and Science Lab.

 Hybridity of art and research

-In the beginning was a simple question: What is the future of publishing in a time where the digital revolution has happened while print is not going away?
-At the conference print / pixel, organized by Willem de Kooning Academy in 2009, artists, designers, software developers, small and large book and newspaper publishers and media researchers from the Netherlands, Belgium, Germany, Italy and the United States presented new approaches to design and publishing in a hybrid digital and analog world where, among others, print-on-demand and e-books were new technologies.
+What is the future of publishing in a time where the digital revolution has happened and print is not going away?
+At a conference organized by Willem de Kooning Academy (WdKA) in 2009 called print/pixel, this very future of publishing was addressed by those interested in its stakes.
+Artists, designers, software developers, small and large book and newspaper publishers, and media researchers from the Netherlands, Belgium, Germany, Italy and the United States presented new approaches to design and publishing in a hybrid digital and analog world where, among others, print-on-demand and e-books were new technologies.
+Examples included books and magazines published in real time, generated from blogs, whose designs were automatically generated from databases and which were authored using Open Source forms of collaborative writing and design.
 It became immediately clear that the future of publishing was not simply an issue of remediating traditional formats to new technologies, but of inventing new publication forms.
-Examples included books and magazines published in real time, generated from blogs, whose designs were automatically generated from databases and which were authored using Open Source forms of collaborative writing and design.

-Alessandro Ludovico, editor and publisher of the Italian new media arts magazine Neural, had been a fellow in WdKA’s research program (lectoraat) at that time.
-His research ultimately resulted in a book _Post-Digital Print which WdKA published in collaboration with the contemporary art space and book publisher Onomatopee in 2012.
+Alessandro Ludovico, editor and publisher of the Italian new media arts magazine Neural, had been a fellow in WdKA’s research program at the time of the conference; and his research resulted in a book, Post-Digital Print: The Mutation of Publishing since 1984, which WdKA published in collaboration with the contemporary art space and book publisher Onomatopee in 2012.
 (Shortly after, it appeared in a second edition, in French, Italian and Korean translations and has its own Wikipedia article.)
-Arguing that the death of print through electronic media had been predicted yet never happened for a whole century, Ludovico ultimately described “post-digital” editorial art and design that hybridizes digital and print.

-Fast forwarding to 2018, hybrid media and experimental visual publishing has had little impact on the mainstream publishing industry but thrives in research-oriented art and design.
-In academic artistic research, however, the PhD thesis and the journal article still prevail as publication formats, in only cautiously updated forms that accommodate visual work next to writing.
+Arguing that the death of print through electronic media had been predicted for almost an entire century, yet had never happened, Ludovico (2012) ultimately described a landscape of “post-digital” editorial art and design that hybridizes digital and print.
+However, fast forwarding to 2018, hybrid media and experimental visual publishing has had little impact on the mainstream publishing industry but thrives in research-oriented art and design.
+Although, in academic artistic research, the PhD thesis and the journal article still prevail as publication formats, cautiously updated to only accommodate visual work next to the written text.